apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Never ‘insult Poles again,’ Poland’s prime minister tells Ukraine’s Zelensky**
+**FBI investigates alleged abuse in Baton Rouge police building called the 'Brave Cave'**

-You can read more about it [here](https://www.cnn.com/2023/09/23/europe/morawiecki-ukraine-zelensky-insult-poland-intl-hnk/index.html).
+You can read more about it [here](https://www.npr.org/2023/09/23/1201297034/fbi-investigates-alleged-abuse-baton-rouge-police-warehouse-brave-cave).

 ## Requirements
 - Python 3.8